rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

   #figure(
     [
     #image("../../Images/TM7_wo_background.jpg", width: 80mm)],
-    caption: [Thermomix#super[#sym.trademark.registered] TM7 @thermomix_tm7_image],
+    caption: [_Thermomix#super[#sym.trademark.registered] TM7_ @thermomix_tm7_image],
   ) <thermomix>
 ]

-Thermomix#super[#sym.trademark.registered] is Vorwerk's flagship kitchen system and a leading example of its product and service philosophy @vorwerk_group_about.
-The latest generation, *Thermomix#super[#sym.trademark.registered] TM7*, as shown in @thermomix, integrates the capabilities of many appliances into a single, compact platform, covering tasks such as chopping, blending, mixing, kneading, steaming, weighing, and precise temperature-controlled cooking.
+_Thermomix#super[#sym.trademark.registered]_ is _Vorwerk's_ flagship kitchen system and a leading example of its product and service philosophy @vorwerk_group_about.
+The latest generation, *_Thermomix#super[#sym.trademark.registered] TM7_*, as shown in @thermomix, integrates the capabilities of many appliances into a single, compact platform, covering tasks such as chopping, blending, mixing, kneading, steaming, weighing, and precise temperature-controlled cooking.

-The device pairs a touchscreen interface with guided, step-by-step workflows and connects to the _Cookidoo#super[#sym.trademark.registered]_ digital recipe ecosystem, which provides a large, curated library of recipes plus meal planning and shopping-list tools.
-Thermomix#super[#sym.trademark.registered] is distributed through Vorwerk's direct sales network, where demonstrations and coaching help users get the most from the system.
-In this thesis, the TM7, more precisely the backend PCB, serves as the reference product context for the application of accelerated vibration testing.
+The device pairs a touchscreen interface with guided, step-by-step workflows and connects to the _Cookidoo#super[#sym.trademark.registered]_ digital recipe ecosystem, which provides a large, curated library of recipes plus meal planning and shopping-list tools. _Thermomix#super[#sym.trademark.registered]_ is distributed through _Vorwerk's_ direct sales network, where demonstrations and coaching help users get the most from the system.
+In this thesis, the _TM7_, more precisely the _backend PCB_, serves as the reference product context for the application of accelerated vibration testing.

 Key features and specifications,
 - Dimensions: 33.6 cm #sym.times 25.3 cm #sym.times 40.5 cm